Nago2020/Jasacc/README.md

 ## Abstract

 A follicular cell lymphoma data set given in the book of Pintilie (2006) is used to illustrate the performance of the proposed semiparametric copula model.
 The data given in the book consist of 541 patients with early disease stage (I or II) and treated with radiation alone (RT) or with radiation and chemotherapy (CMT).
 The endpoints of interest are what comes first: relapse of the disease or death in remission.
-The data are freely available in the $R$ package \texttt{randomForestSRC}.
+The data are freely available in the $R$ package **randomForestSRC**.
 We also studied the performance of the proposed method using extensive simulations.

 <!--